marek/slack-downloader/README.md

 # fslack.py

 fslack.py is tool to download and delete files off of Slack.
-This is in response to <a href="https://www.ibuildings.nl/blog/2015/11/hidden-plain-sight-brute-forcing-slack-private-files">security problem</a>
+This is in response to this <a href="https://www.ibuildings.nl/blog/2015/11/hidden-plain-sight-brute-forcing-slack-private-files">security problem</a>

 ### Requirements